-Despite the massive amount of rock located at Gariwerd (tens of thousands of ‘rock outcrops’); only ‘several hundred’ of these outcrops actually have rock suitable for climbing – that is to say the vast majority of small overhangs and caves are of no interest to climbers.
+There is a massive amount of rock in Gariwerd, however the vast majority of small overhangs and caves are of no interest to climbers.
 Even most of the 8 sites closed in February 2019 seem to be “close to” known sites, not sites themselves, which is an important distinction.

 Examples of climbing areas with known aboriginal cultural values:

-- Bundaleer (remains open) – Co-operation with Parks and Traditional owners resulted in signage and a boardwalk.
+- Bundaleer (50% open) – Co-operation with Parks and Traditional owners resulted in signage and a boardwalk.
 Minimal environmental impact at an otherwise quite popular cliff.

-- Black Ians Rocks (remains open) – Some recent climbing development did not help climbing relations; but there is signage in place to educate visitors as to the cultural heritage, and problem climbs (both historical, and new) have been removed.
+- Black Ians Rocks (Closed with the GGLMP) – Some recent climbing development did not help climbing relations (see above); but there is signage in place to educate visitors as to the cultural heritage, and to request that no more routes are established.

 - Summerday Valley (New SPA area) has nearby aboriginal art sites that have been caged and are a major tourist site.
 Summerday is one of the Grampians most popular beginner cliffs, and registered climbing guides use the area often.
 Climbers have worked directly with Parks Victoria on hardened trails, seats and extensive stonework to reduce erosion and protect sensitive areas (see the post about Summerday Valley here)

 There are some comments online which chide climbers for complaining about access to cliffs while disregarding thousands of years of Aboriginal history.
-We don’t refute the importance of the Grampians / Gariwerd to Indigenous people, but simply that the Grampians is special for us too, and there should definitely be room for the respect and value of heritage values, while unaffected cliffs remain available.
+We don’t refute the importance of the Grampians / Gariwerd to Indigenous people, but simply that the Grampians is special for us too, and there should definitely be room for the respect and value of heritage values for generations to come.

 It is telling that bushwalkers are still invited to go into the area; suggesting it’s not the act of tramping around the bush / caves that is the problem – but the simple act of scaling the rock.